 Played for Drama: In "Robot", the K-1 is intended as an experimental machine to do work too dangerous to humans, such as working in radioactive areas or down mines.
 Yet it also clearly has emotions, displaying love, pain (both physical and emotional), fear, what the Doctor calls an "Oedipus Complex", etcetera.
 No-one besides Sarah Jane (and by extension the Doctor) notices or respects this, and it leads to the poor thing being driven mad.

 Subverted in "The Robots of Death", where a person who thinks that robots should be free of human rule is a maniac and the villain of the story.
 And is pursued by a secret agent robot.
 It's a dangerous step to go from "Robots should be free" to "I must kill all my fellow humans to free the robots", but that villain takes it.
-The robot society is also portrayed as having three classes of robot - Dums which are basic machines with human form but no intelligence, Vocs which can speak and Supervocs (like previously mentioned secret agent detective robot) which are intelligent and can make reasoned decisions, possessing something close to free will other than being programmed Three-Laws Compliant.
+The robot society is also portrayed as having three classes of robot - Dums which are basic machines with human form but no intelligence, Vocs which can speak and Supervocs (like previously mentioned secret agent detective robot) which are intelligent and can make reasoned decisions, possessing something close to free will other than being programmed Three-Laws Compliant and still being much less perceptive than even a below average human.
+The Supervocs struggle with certain modes of perception (as they can't recognise humans, they have a kludge based on voice patterns, which the villain was able to exploit) and D84, the most intelligent robot in the story and possibly in the whole setting, still makes blatantly obvious logic mistakes in its reasoning that the Doctor points out as being typical robot psychology mistakes.

 K-9 often claims to have no emotions or capacity to lie, but he is probably lying.
 The other characters constantly remark on this.